 Do you help the returnees with health problems too?

 Yes.
 We help them to queue up properly within the Danish healthcare system.
 Some have PTSD, others have physical injuries.
 One was shot.

-Most of them must have PTSD?
+Many of them must have PTSD, right?

 Well, research suggests that those of serious faith aren’t affected as much by being in a war zone.
 In our experience, the returnees aren’t as afflicted as others might have been.